restqa/documentation/docs/getting-started/configuration.md

 * **Required:** `no`
 * **Default:** `.`

-Define the location of the test `.feature` files
+Designate the location of the test `.feature` files

 ### restqa.dashboard.server.whiteLiist

 * **Type:** `array`
 * **Required:** `no`

-List of url, in order to prevent the cors issue.
-If you run the client and the server on 2 different location.
+In order to prevent cors issue, I recommend to list out url.
+This is in case you run client and server on 2 different location.

 ### restqa.dashboard.server.report